What is EDI ANSI ASC X12 Standards?

 2. X12 document transaction sets support many different industries from insurance to healthcare and transportation to communication.

-3. X12 standards play a key role in the healthcare industry by following the rules of HIPPA, the law which requires a national standard for healthcare transactions.
+3. X12 standards play a key role in the healthcare industry by following the rules of HIPPA, the law that requires a national standard for healthcare transactions.

 4. One of the most valuable X12 assets is its comprehensive transaction set which includes commonly used business transactions or documents such as invoices, shipment notices, or purchase orders.

-X12 boasts over 300 transaction standards within five industry-based subsets or sub-standards
+EDI X12 boasts over 300 transaction codes within five industry-based subsets or sub-standards